Published in Ocular Surface

 They are a nice alternative to regular liquid tears if the clear liquid tears are not providing enough relief for the patient.
 They are slightly thicker, yet do not have the sticky, blurry feeling of a gel drop.

-If the patient has tried liquid tears, preservative-free tears, and oil emulsion drops and still suffers from dry eyes it might be time to move to an ointment.
-Ointment is often prescribed for moderate to severe dry eye patients and OSD cases that are refractory to preservative-free tears.
-It should also be considered if the cornea demonstrates significant SPK (more than half the cornea).
+If the patient has tried liquid tears, preservative-free tears, and oil emulsion drops and still suffers from dry eyes, it is time to move to an ointment.
+Generally, ointment is saved for moderate to severe dry eye patients.

 Contact lens drops are used for patients who tend to get dry eyes when wearing contact lenses or need a boost of moisture throughout the day.